UWCM Olympes de la Parole Competition

 - Capacity to answer question precisely and clearly

 - Capacity to engage the audience

 - Relevance to competition theme

-- Technical aspects (sound, light, movement flow, images, camera movement, duration)
+- Technical aspects (sound, light, movement flow, images, camera movements, respect of time allowed)

 THE REVIEW PANEL

 The purpose of the review panel is to evaluate the competition results and decide on the best three that are eligible for the scholarship.